Fibiko/ultrarumbleguide/pages/general-player/teamwork.md

 # Downed Allies

 A common mistake for inexperienced players is either overcommitting to reviving their teammates or completely ignoring them.
-You should find a middle ground before your own safety and a chance for saving your teammate.
-You have full HP and there’s only one enemy around your teammate it always worths to try and protect them.
+You should find a middle ground between your own safety and a chance for saving your teammate.
+If you have full HP and there’s only one enemy around your teammate it always worths to try and protect them.
 Don’t try to pick them up, just be close and defend them from attacks.
 Even though it is technically a 1v1, your enemy will usually commit to finishing that kill which makes your duel much easier.

 If you are a  character with instant revive, you need to track your teammate’s health and get in range of your revival ability before they go down.
 Players of Ultra Rumble rarely let their downed enemies to lie down on the floor for more than a couple of seconds so you have to be ready revive your teammates as soon as possible.